Crockpot Beef Barley Soup

 The Set-It-and-Forget-It Dinner

-Six minutes of active prep, eight hours of doing nothing, and you have something that tastes more like grandma’s cooking than anything Campbell’s ever put in a can.
+I wanted to copy that flavor in a recipe, and it turns out it’s almost embarrassingly easy to do.
+6 minutes of active prep and 8 hours of doing absolutely nothing (besides waiting) you end up with something that tastes so much more like grandma’s cooking than anything Campbell’s ever put in a can.

 How to Make Crockpot Beef Barley Soup